 Why you don’t want to be a tool

+You don’t want to be a tool, do you?
 Who do you read to make you think?
 One blog I like to check in on is Trevor O’Donnell’s Marketing the Arts to Death.
 As the title says, it’s about arts marketing.
 But to me, it’s broader.
 Trevor shows how mistaken arts marketing often is.
-Because its focus is internal.
-Because it’s what insiders think […]
+Because […]